malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 making it easier, and in many cases possible, to replicate your work as the first step of building upon it seems fairly fundamental.
+If that is not reason enough,
+to publish in Nature
+"Authors must make available upon request, to editors and reviewers, any previously unreported custom computer code or algorithm used to generate results that are reported in the paper and central to its main claims.
+Any reason that would preclude the need for code or algorithm sharing will be evaluated by the editors who reserve the right to decline the paper if important code is unavailable." [@nature-reporting]

-So what are the best practices for software within research.
+So what are the best practices for developing software within research.
-The five key points which are brought are
+The five key points which are common across a number of best practice guides are;

 1. Version Control [@Eglen2017;@Sandve2013;@Taschuk2017;@Pall2015;@Wilson2014;@Wilson2017;@Coudert2017]
 2. Documentation [@Taschuk2017;@Eglen2017;@Wilson2014;@Wilson2017;@Smith2018]